 (hours of printing FOR FILE)_1of(total number of files in project)_filename.makerbot

 If you are unsure please ask the NExT Lab staff or risk having you print being cancelled.

 When you are confident your model has been setup in accordance with NExT Lab requirements you can submit it to the NExT Lab Makerbot Innovation Centre, simply click the button below.

 Collect from NExT Lab

 You will be notified by email when your job is complete.
 Please come to the NExT Lab during opening hours to pay for and collect your print.
-The NExT Lab is providing 3D Printing for FREE as a special opening offer.

 To further enhance your project there are many post production techniques found in on the Makerbot website that you can use to improve the quality of your print.